pypxe/PyPXE/README.md

-##Pure Python2 PXE (DHCP/TFTP/HTTP) Server
+#About
+This repository contains code that intends to provide a working PXE server (via HTTP, TFTP, and/or iPXE) implemented purely in Python.
+Currently, only Python2 is supported.
+**WARNING:**
+None of these servers are fully compliant.
+They work for PXE.
+Any other uses are purely coincidental.
+Use at your own risk.

+##Usage

-Supports iPXE chainloading, and therefore iPXE scripts.
+PyPXE supports iPXE chainloading, and therefore, iPXE scripts.

-Edit the server.py settings to your preferred network settings or run with --help

-Core.iso is from the [TinyCore Project](http://distro.ibiblio.org/tinycorelinux/)
-chainload.kpxe is the undionly.kpxe from the [iPXE Project](http://ipxe.org/)
-pxelinux.0, menu.c32 and memdisk are from the [SYSLINUX Project](http://www.syslinux.org/)

-Each server (TFTP/HTTP/DHCP) is in it's own class in it's own file.
+Each server type (TFTP/HTTP/DHCP) is in it's own class in it's own file.
 These can be used independently.
-See server.py for example usage
+See ```server.py``` for example usage

+Edit the ```server.py``` settings to your preferred network settings or run with ```--help```

 ```
 # python2 server.py --help